 Sophie graduated with a Master's Degree in Law and holds a Master of Business Administration (MBA) and a Graduate Certificate in Marketing and Project Management.
 She is also a registered nurse.

-As Operations Manager for a Developer, he closely collaborated with senior-level executives to manage overall operations and drive all aspects of marketing and business development.
+As Operations Manager for a developer, he closely collaborated with senior-level executives to manage overall operations and drive all aspects of marketing and business development.

-Serge holds a Master's degree in International Policy and Practice (MIPP) from George Washington University, a Bachelor's degree in Business Administration from Strayer University and a Bachelor's degree in Economics from the University of Paris/Pantheon-Sorbonne.
+Serge holds a master's degree in International Policy and Practice (MIPP) from George Washington University, a bachelor's degree in Business Administration from Strayer University and a bachelor's degree in Economics from the University of Paris/Pantheon-Sorbonne.

 Director of Grants

 Kathryn Kigera is dedicated to national and international development, as well as serving youth.
 Kathryn is particularly interested in supporting underserved populations.
-She has served on the board of directors for the Hope for Huruma Foundation and has worked on grants for more than 5 years at the George Washington University and in Out of School Time Programs (OSTP) in Washington, DC.
+She has served on the board of directors for the Hope for Huruma Foundation and has worked on grants for more than five years at George Washington University and Out of School Time Programs (OSTP) in Washington, DC.
 She leads program monitoring and evaluation and helped develop systems and processes to ensure the smooth operation of programs.

-She is currently completing her doctoral dissertation on interpersonal relationships among youth from different ethnic communities at the George Washington University.
+She is currently completing her doctoral dissertation on interpersonal relationships among youth from different ethnic communities at George Washington University.
 Kathryn received a master’s and bachelor’s degree in political science from Central Michigan University and Saginaw Valley State University respectively.